-Major rainstorms can put any basement at risk.
-One unrelenting downpour, rising groundwater or several days of steady rainfall can quickly lead to water damage homeowners never expected.
-And if you’ve ever dealt with a flooded basement before, you know how expensive and overwhelming the process can be.
+Major rainstorms can put any basement at risk of damage.
+One unrelenting downpour, rising groundwater or several days of steady rainfall can cause water damage homeowners never anticipated.
+And if you’ve ever experienced a flooded basement before, you know how pricey and frustrating the process can be.

-Seasonal weather patterns in Highlands Ranch, Colorado, and surrounding communities can create difficult conditions for homeowners.
-Heavy rain, saturated soil and changing groundwater levels all raise the possibility of water getting into your basement.
-That’s why many local homeowners use sump pumps for water damage prevention.
+Seasonal weather patterns in Highlands Ranch, Colorado, and surrounding communities can create challenging conditions for homeowners.
+Heavy rain, saturated soil and changing groundwater levels all can cause water to enter your basement.
+That’s why many area homeowners use sump pumps for water damage prevention.

-A sump pump removes water before it turns into a serious problem.
-But not all sump pumps are equal, and older systems may not offer the protection your home needs.
-Knowing the different types of sump pumps and when you need sump pump replacement can help you more effectively protect your home from water damage.
+A sump pump pushes out water before it can become a serious problem.
+But not all sump pumps are equal, and older systems sometimes don’t offer the protection your home needs.
+Understanding the different types of sump pumps and when it may be time for sump pump replacement can help you successfully protect your home from water damage.

 What Do Sump Pumps Do?

-A sump pump is a pump that sits in a compact basin, usually called a sump pit, dug in the bottom-most point of your basement or crawl space.
-When groundwater seeps into the pit, the sump pump automatically starts running and pumps the water out of the pit.
-This moves groundwater away from your home’s foundation, helping reduce the risk of standing water and basement water damage.
+A sump pump is a pump that sits in a compact basin, which is called a sump pit, dug in the lowest available point of your basement or crawl space.
+When groundwater collects in the pit, the sump pump automatically starts running and pumps the water out of the pit.
+This gets the groundwater away from your home’s foundation, helping reduce the risk of standing water and basement flooding.

-A basement sump pump can also help protect against mold growth, musty odors and water damage to flooring, drywall and personal belongings.
-Basically, it’s one of the most effective forms of basement flood prevention for stormy weather in Highlands Ranch, Colorado.
+A basement sump pump can also help prevent mold growth, musty odors and water damage to flooring, drywall and personal belongings.
+In short, it’s one of the most effective forms of basement flood prevention for rainy weather in Highlands Ranch, Colorado.

 Popular Types of Sump Pumps

-Different homes may require different sump pump designs.
-Here’s a easy-to-follow comparison of the most common options available in Highlands Ranch: the submersible sump pump, pedestal sump pump and battery backup sump pump.
+Different homes may need different sump pump designs.
+Here’s a simple comparison of the most common options common in Highlands Ranch: the submersible sump pump, pedestal sump pump and battery backup sump pump.

 | Type | Best Known For | Benefits | Considerations |